Getting uAgent addresses π€π«

 The output would be as follows:

-In this guide, we aim at showing how to create a uAgent being able to say hello and printing its name and address retrieving such information from the Context
+In this guide, we aim at showing how to create an agent being able to say hello and printing its name

 -

-: which returns the unique address of the agent in the formagent1...
+: this returns the unique address of the agent in the formagent1...

 .
 This address is essential for other agents to interact with your agent.